 In my book, “An Artist’s Story: Self-Love and Loving Your Inner Child,” I describe power as the essential lesson of taking responsibility for oneself.
 This concept extends to every facet of our lives, particularly in the face of challenges.

 Adversity can serve as a catalyst for personal growth, enhancing our awareness, depth, and evolution toward our true potential.
-I believe that every challenge carries a lesson and a silver lining.
+I firmly believe that every challenge carries a lesson and a silver lining.

 My own struggles began when my father rejected me shortly after I turned 18.
-I’ve learnt that even those who seem like our adversaries can be our greatest teachers, pushing us to confront and learn from our most troubling emotions.
+I’ve learned that even those who seem like our adversaries can be our greatest teachers, pushing us to confront and learn from our most troubling emotions.

-Susan E. Schwartz, a Jungian analyst and author of the book “The Absent Father Effect on Daughters,” symbolically illustrates how a father can stifle a daughter’s creativity and sense of self, leading to challenges like eating disorders and fragile self-esteem.
+A father’s rejection can stifle one’s creativity and bring about eating disorders.
 I remember my struggles in my 20s with bulimia and attempts to drink, but my chronic migraines and endometriosis prevented me from going down that path.
-I felt I became the family’s black sheep, unfairly blamed for my father’s rejection.
+I became the family’s black sheep, unfairly blamed for my father’s rejection.

 Materialism and ego stand in stark contrast to spiritual connection and nurturing one’s inner child.
 It’s vital to approach money pragmatically and kindly, rather than with emotion and control.
 A healthy ego is rooted not in material wealth, but in spiritual connection.